 Number of Shares

 Name Direct Interest % Deemed Interest %

 Directors

-Tan Tin Yeow (1) 45,060,000 41.23
+Tan Tin Yeow [1] 45,060,000 41.23

-Tan Guat Lian (1) 6,569,744 6.01 22,500 0.02
+Tan Guat Lian [1] 6,569,744 6.01 22,500 0.02

 Hong Pian Tee 651,750 0.60

 Khoo Song Koon

-Ng Sey Ming 125,000 0.11
+Raymond Lam Kuo Wei -

 Substantial Shareholder(s) (Other than Directors)

 Tan Tum Beng 8,714,494 7.97

-Credence Capital Fund II (Cayman)

-Limited 20,917,018 19.14
+Credence Capital Fund II (Cayman) Limited 20,917,018 19.14

-Total 82,038,006 75.06 22,500 0.02
+Total 81,913,006 74.95 22,500 0.02

-(1) The Tan Siblings together with Mr. Tan Seng Hee had on 29 June 2010 entered into a deed of undertaking ("Deed of Undertaking") whereby each of them agreed to first offer any Shares which he/she would like to sell ("Selling Party") to the other parties in equal proportions (as nearly as possible).
+The Tan Siblings together with Mr. Tan Seng Hee had on 29 June 2010 entered into a deed of undertaking ("Deed of Undertaking") whereby each of them agreed to first offer any Shares which he/she would like to sell ("Selling Party") to the other parties in equal proportions (as nearly as possible).
 In the event the other parties decline or is deemed to decline the offer, the Selling Party shall be entitled to sell the Shares to any third party at a price which is not lower than the price offered to the other parties, subject to the terms and conditions set out in the Deed of Undertaking.
 The obligations of the parties to the Deed of Undertaking will continue to apply as long as they remain as shareholders of the Company, unless otherwise agreed to in writing by the parties thereto.
 As at the Latest Practicable Date, Mr. Tan Seng Hee has an interest in 2,814,250 Shares in the Company representing approximately 2.58% of the total issued share capital (excluding any treasury shares held by the Company and subsidiary holdings).

-Save as disclosed above, none of the Directors and Substantial Shareholders or their respective Associates has any interest, direct or indirect, in the renewal of the Share Buyback Mandate.
+Save as disclosed above, none of the Directors and Substantial Shareholders or their respective Associates has any interest, direct or indirect, in the proposed renewal of the Share Buyback Mandate.